womblee/discord-favorite-gif-downloader/README.md

 7. Now I want you to copy the contents of it and save to a file named _'data.json'_

    (The data file must be in the **same directory as the script**)

-# How to use
-cd into the directory with the script, and run: `python main.py`

-Before running, make sure you install every needed library:
-`pip install -r requirements.txt`